ohrrpgce/ohrrpgce/README-custom.txt

 Report bugs at: http://HamsterRepublic.com/ohrrpgce/buglist.php

 ---
-MUSIC

-A small assortment of Public-Domain music has also been included for you to use for free if you do not want to compose your own music.
-Please read MUSIC.TXT for more info on the songs.

----
 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your